parthenon-hpc-lab/parthenon/docs/mesh/domain.md

 cells in each dimension of each of the domains.
 This is provided with the **ncellsi**, **ncellsj**, and **ncellsk** methods.

-Below is a diagram illustrating the IndexShape.
+Below is a diagram illustrating a 2d instance of an IndexShape which we will call cellbounds.

 ![index_shape_diagram](IndexShape.jpg)